 What is EMMIR?
-A summary

 In cooperation with numerous actors and institutions in the field, students will probe themselves in specific labour market segments, thus actively linking the contents and goals of the study programme to potential professional specialisations.
 Accordingly, the catalogue of EMMIR learning outcomes combines academic skills and core competences specific to migration studies and inter/transcultural studies with horizontal skills including professional tools required in the labour market segments graduates seek employment in.

 Student mobility is one of the programme’s crucial features.
 The two-year programme begins in Oldenburg, Germany.
 In the second semester, all students move to Stavanger, Norway.
-In the third semester, students attend the partner university of their choice, linked to their project-based internship.
+In the third semester, students attend the partner university of their choice, they complete courses and a project-based internship.

-- Carl von Ossietzky University, Oldenburg, Germany (coordinating),
+- Carl von Ossietzky University, Oldenburg, Germany (coordinating).

-- Ahfad University for Women, Omdurman, Sudan,
+- Ahfad University for Women, Omdurman, Sudan.

-- Mbarara University of Science and Technology, Uganda,
+- Mbarara University of Science and Technology, Uganda.

-- University of Nova Gorica, Slovenia,
+- University of Nova Gorica, Slovenia.

-- University of South Bohemia in Ceske Budejovice, Czech Republic,
+- University of South Bohemia in Ceske Budejovice, Czech Republic.

-- University of Stavanger, Norway, and
+- University of Stavanger, Norway.

 - University of the Witwatersrand, Johannesburg, South Africa.